Huron IRB Electronic Submission System

-When the system is live on May 15th, all active studies will have a “shell” record migrated into Huron IRB system.
+All active studies will have a “shell” record migrated into Huron IRB system.
 The “shell” record will contain the following: the protocol number, the study title, the PI name, funding, research locations (e.g. reliance agreements), any drugs or devices, and review type/determinations.
 The following materials will need to be uploaded by the study team:

 A current Human Subjects Research Application* in Word.